 Mandibular tori are common benign outgrowths of bone from the inner surface of the mandible.
-They may also occur from the surface of the maxilla (see maxillary tori).

-They are composed of compact bone, densely mineralized usually without medullary cavity, and arise from the inner surface of the mandible above the origin of myolohyoid.
+They are composed of compact bone, densely mineralized usually without medullary cavity, and arise from the inner surface of the mandible above the origin of mylohyoid.
 They are usually bilateral.

 - 1. Yonetsu Koichi and Takashi Nakamura.
 “CT of Calcifying Jaw Bone Diseases.”
 Am.
 J. Roentgenol.
 177, no. 4 (October 1, 2001): 937-943.
 [Link].